-But does an individually personalized mattress design actually make a difference?
-Sleepopolis decided to put them to the test!
+But does a personalized mattress design actually make a difference?
+Sleepopolis decided to put it to the test!
 Continue below for my full review of the Helix mattress.

-The Helix mattress is a 10″ foam combination mattress built from 4 layers of advanced poly foam and microcoils.
+The Helix mattress is a 10″ foam combination mattress built from three layers of poly foam and a layer of microcoils.
 Each Helix mattress is customized based on the specific needs of the sleeper(s).
-The order of the layers, along with their firmness and density, vary depending on the personalization needs of the mattress.
-The following diagram and information is based on the custom mattress design that I tested for this review.
+The order of the layers, along with their firmness and density, vary depending on the personalized needs of the sleeper.
+The following diagram and information is based on one of the custom mattress designs that I tested for this review.

-- Top layer (comfort + cooling) – this is a 2″ layer of poly foam.
+- Top layer (comfort) – This is a 2″ layer of responsive poly foam.
 It’s a proprietary foam created for Helix called Helix Dynamic Foam.
 It’s designed to feel very similar to latex, but without the drawbacks.
 It has great bounce, cooling, and responsiveness.
 This foam comes in varying firmness levels (ILD 10-30) depending on the needs of the sleeper.
 ILD (Indentation Load Deflection) is a measure of firmness.
-For more info on ILD check out the mattress glossary.
+For more info on ILD check out Sleepopolis’ mattress glossary.
 Lastly, this foam has a density of 3.0 PCF (pounds per cubic foot).

-- 2nd layer (pressure relief) – this is a 2.4″ layer of microcoils.
+- Second layer (support + pressure relief) – This is a 2.4″ layer of microcoils.
 Microcoils are miniature coils that provide softness, pressure relief, and a nice bounce.
 There are 1,350 individual coils.
-These help give the Helix mattress a little bit closer to the innerspring feel.
+These help to round out the feel of the mattress, improving cooling and aiding in the transitional support.
 The ILD of the microcoil layer is always 18.

-- 3rd layer (support) – this is 2″ polyfoam transitional support layer.
+- Third layer (support) – This is 2″ poly foam transitional support layer.
 It helps the comfort layers and base layer work together, while also providing support and deep compression support.
 It has an ILD of 20-26.
 This layer has a density of 1.8 PCF.

 The Helix mattress cover is built from 100% polyester.
 The top white piece of fabric is soft to the touch and the blue side panels have a sturdier feel that will help to protect the mattress.
 The cover has a modern aesthetic, with a subtle checkerboard pattern on the top piece of fabric.
 Additionally, it’s quite thin and has no padding.
 This allows air to flow more easily, improving cooling, while also allowing sleepers to engage directly with the foams and microcoils.

-After you’ve completed the quiz you’ll see your results.
-Your results are based on 4 major pillars: point elasticity, support, feel, and temperature regulation.
+After you’ve completed the quiz, you’ll see your results.
+Your results are based on four major pillars: point elasticity, support, feel, and temperature regulation.